-This sweet fox nightlight, the Infantino GaGa Musical Soother & Night Light Projector, plays soothing melodies or nature sounds for 20 minutes to help baby fall asleep and tune out other noises.
+This sweet fox nightlight, the Infantino Go Gaga Musical Soother & Night Light Projector, plays soothing melodies or nature sounds for 20 minutes to help baby fall asleep and tune out other noises.
 You can also add a light show that displays slowly drifting colorful stars and clouds on the wall.
 Choose one or both, depending on what your child enjoys.
 For added comfort, the baby fox nightlight can be removed and placed in bed.

 Available at target.com, $29.99.

 A Soother and Much More

-This sleek soother doesn't just look modern, it changes the baby sleep game.
-In addition to providing lights and comforting sounds designed to help babies fall asleep, Suzy Snooze doubles as an audio baby monitor when hooked up to an app.
-If your baby wakes up, its cry sensor will help put them back to sleep.
+This sleek soother not only looks modern, it changes the baby sleep game.
+In addition to providing lights and comforting sounds designed to help babies fall asleep, Suzy Snooze doubles as an audio baby monitor when hooked up to its app.
+When babies wake up, its cry sensor will help put them back to sleep.
 It also grows with your child: When they're older, it'll function as a nightlight and provide a clear signal for when it's time for your toddler to get out of bed.

 Available at bleepbleeps.com, $133.

 What the Dohm lacks in bells, whistles and cuddly touches, it makes up for in effectiveness.
 This white-noise sound machine has been helping babies (and adults!) rest since 1962.
 It offers two speeds and a dial to adjust tones and volume.
 And the white noise is natural, meaning the whooshing noise comes from a fan, not an audio loop, so some folks find it more soothing.

 Available at marpac.com, $44.95.

 First of all, it's adorable.
-Secondly, we love that it's rechargeable and easy to stash in a diaper bag or suitcase for helping baby sleep anywhere, anytime.
+Secondly, we love that it's rechargeable and easy to stash in a diaper bag or suitcase to help baby sleep anywhere, anytime.
 But what makes WavHello's SoundBub a winner is that thanks to an app and Bluetooth, you can play your (or your baby's) favorite tunes, not just the typical Brahm's lullaby.
 This is key for those babies who best snooze to Taylor Swift or the Star Wars theme song.
 This sweet bunny also plays pink noise (rain and beach sounds) with the push of its belly.
 It also comes in a bear or owl design.